Chimera of Arezzo: Iconography

 Typical iconography of the Chimera myth depicts the warrior Bellerophon as he confronts the Chimera, or rides atop or alongside it.
-This iconography began to appear upon Greek vessels in 600 BCE.
+This iconography began to appear upon Greek vessels in 600 BC.
 The Chimera of Arezzo presents a very detailed and complex composition that most likely was meant for display and viewing in the round.
 The Chimera is clearly expressing pain throughout its body.
 Its form is contorted, its face and mouth open in outrage as it is struck by Bellerophon.
 Similar to Hellenistic sculpture, the Chimera's form and body language express movement as well as the clear tension and power of the beast's musculature and evoke in the viewer a feeling of deep emotional pain and interest in the contemplation of that movement.

-Clearly influenced by Mediterranean myth culture, this bronze work is evidence of the mastery that Etruscan sculptors had not only over the medium but of mythological lore.
-The art historian A. Maggiani gives details of a clear Italiote context by pointing out iconographic comparisons from sites in Magna Graecia such as Metaponto and Kaulonia.
-(Italiote refers to a pre–Roman Empire Greek-speaking population in southern Italy; Magna Graecia refers to the Greek colonies which were established in southern Italy from the 8th century BCE onwards.)
-With the Italiote context in mind, these trends are a clear indication of the increasing popularity of Attic (from Attica) or Athens-inspired architecture and sculpture.
-Ancient Athenians regarded themselves among the highest of society.
-Their art, religion, and culture was seen as the epitome of Greek achievement.
-While the ancient Athenians had long since perished by this time, their work and way of life were still regarded with great fascination and there was a desire to emulate it.
-Historians have generally come to a consensus that the Chimera of Arezzo was produced by Italiote craftsmen in the last decades of the fifth century BCE or in the beginning of the fourth century BCE.
-The fact that this sculpture was a votive offering to Tinia is a reminder of the wealth and sophistication of Etruscan elites.